 Choose any of the soaking methods below, depending on the amount of time you have to prepare them:

 Using a stockpot, bring 10 cups of water to a boil.
-Add 1 pound dried beans and return to a boil.
-Remove from heat, cover tightly and set aside at room temperature for 2 to 3 hours.
+Add 1 pound of dried beans and return to a boil.
+Remove from heat, cover tightly, and set aside at room temperature for 2 to 3 hours.

 Using a stockpot, place 1 pound of beans in 10 or more cups of boiling water.
 Boil for 2 to 3 minutes.
 Remove from heat, cover, and set aside overnight.
 The next day 80 to 90 percent of the indigestible sugars that cause gas will have dissolved into the soaking water.
-Simply strain, rinse, and replace the pot with fresh water.
+Strain, rinse and replace the pot with fresh water.

 After soaking, drain and rinse beans, and add to a stockpot.
 Cover the beans with three times their volume of water.
 Add onion, garlic, herbs, or spices as desired, and bring to a boil.
 Reduce heat and simmer gently, uncovered, occasionally stirring, until tender.
 The cooking time will vary depending on the type of bean.
 Start checking them after 45 minutes.
 Add additional water if the beans become uncovered.

-Add salt, vegetables, or other acidic ingredients, such as vinegar, tomatoes or juice, near the end of the cooking process, when the beans are tender; if added too early, they can make the beans tough and slow the cooking process.
+Add salt, vegetables, or other acidic ingredients, such as vinegar, tomatoes, or juice, near the end of the cooking process when the beans are tender; if added too early, they can make the beans tough.

-The beans are fully cooked when they can easily be mashed between two fingers or with a fork.
+The beans are fully cooked when you can easily mash them between two fingers or with a fork.